nv-morpheus/Morpheus/examples/abp_pcap_detection/README.md

                                   [x>=1]
   --model_name TEXT               The name of the model that is deployed on
                                   Tritonserver.
-  --iterative                     Iterative mode will emit dataframes one at a
+  --iterative                     Iterative mode will emit DataFrames one at a
                                   time.
-Otherwise a list of dataframes is emitted.
+Otherwise a list of DataFrames is emitted.
 Iterative mode is good for
                                   interleaving source stages.
   --server_url TEXT               Tritonserver url.  [required]